The Top 10 Worst and Fake Forex Brokers in South Africa have been revealed. We have rated and reviewed the worst Forex Brokers to avoid!

 - Brokers offering “risk-free trading.”

-- Brokers pressuring you to deposit more funds.
+- Brokers are pressuring you to deposit more funds.

 - Lack of a verifiable physical address or contact details.